CasimirKnights/Ramtastic/Ramtastic/Bass/README.md

 *The lid opening traces e^(iθ) in the air.*
 *Everything is rotations.
 The minus sign is the whole point.*
 *A rotation factory needs no other tools.*

-*Never a weapon from my hand.
-The arithmetic belongs to everyone.*